 Rail: Do you draw for your paintings?
 Do you make studies?

 Nozkowski: As I said, I was taught by Abstract Expressionists, so I think making studies is against the rules.
 I do draw in parallel to my paintings.

 Rail: So your paintings start fresh, they don’t start with a specific drawing.

 Nozkowski: Sometimes, if something really fascinates me, I’ll work in parallel, taking the same ideas and trying to develop them in different ways.
-With the autobiography series, I probably did 20 or 30 drawings of each one of the five mile areas.
+With the autobiography series, I probably did twenty or thirty drawings of each one of the five mile areas.
 I did them as ballpoint pen drawings, pencil drawings, crayon drawings, gouaches, large oils on paper.
 The drawing images were totally different from the paintings even though they shared the same subject matter.
 I am interested in seeing how many different ways the same thing can be imagined.

 Rail: Let’s talk specifically about color.
 Do you take the color directly from an object or from a real life experience and apply it to a painting?

 Nozkowski: I do, I usually start with that or some color associated with it.
 But, really, I am not interested in color all that much.